adamjamesreid/mfed/README.md

 Test fastq files are currently located on the Gurdon cluster here: /mnt/bioinfo_sharing/sharing/brand/mfed/

 ## Output files

+MultiQC results - copy to local machine and view in a web browser

 ## Singularity image
 *mfed_cruk.def* is in development as a Singularity definition file capturing the dependencies for mfed.nf